deborachoi3/remembermovies/README.md

-# Product name: Remeber Movies
+# Product name: Remember Movies

 Team Members: Debora, Vilma, Christine

-Purpose Statement:

-Description of your product

-Easily remember movies you just watched by searching up the title of the movie and it shows the plot and movie poster.
+Purpose Statement: Easily remember movies you just watched by searching up the movie title

-Next Steps

-- [ ] Implement basic API call
-- [x] Implement click handler
-- [ ] Research the API
+Description of your product:

+The website shows information about a movie the user searches up such as the movie plot, actors, genre, etc.